SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 RAG systems can use creator-approved metadata to retrieve not only relevant text, but also relevant questions, semantic movement, and contextual structure.

+### 7. Question-Centered Indexing

+Systems can index content by the question that generated it, rather than only by keywords, topics, or surface summaries.

+### 8. Creator Sovereignty Control

+Creators can define which parts of their meaning structure may be public, AI-readable, summary-only, private, encrypted, or silent.

 ---

 ## Minimal Safe Implementation